Blake C. Goldring, C.M., M.S.M., CD, LL.D, CFA

 The first 12 years of his career were spent working for major mining companies – Placer Dome and Cameco Corp.
 In 2001, George transitioned into resource exploration and development, creating and managing start-up companies focused on identifying new resource deposits around the world.
 He has been involved billion-dollar merger-and-acquisition transactions through junior mining companies that he helped to build.
 Most recently, George was Executive Chairman of Integra Gold Corp., a development stage public gold company that was sold in July 2017 for $600 million to Eldorado Gold.

 Before starting his career in mining and exploration, George was in service of the Greek Merchant Marine, working as an apprentice engineer aboard an oil tanker fleet serving in southeast Asia and the Persian Gulf region.
 His passion for maritime pursuits began during his time at sea and is now well served by his affiliation with the Royal Canadian Navy and his on-going work with Canada Company.

-- Peter Munk, Founder and Chairman of Barrick Gold Corporation
+- The late Peter Munk, Founder and Chairman of Barrick Gold Corporation

 - James Balsillie, Former Co-Chief Executive Officer of Research In Motion (RIM)

 - Paul Desmarais, President and Co-CEO of Power Corporation of Canada